Vedangi1810/Ansible/Day01/Readme.md

 Configuration management tool
 Perform task on multiple system

+Reduce time to market
+Manage multiple server
+push based mechanism

+chef and puppet = pull and push based mechanism

+Prerequisite:
+control node = ansible and python should be installed worker node = python should be installed

+SSH Key pair

+server A -------> server B
+private           public

 =======================================================================================================
 Ansible primarily based on : Python
 Purpose of ansible.cfg file : To set ansbile options and default